marceloakalopes/todu/README.md

 ### **1. Install with Homebrew (macOS)**

-The easiest way to install `todu` is through Homebrew, a package manager for macOS and Linux.
+Homebrew is the easiest way to install `todu` on macOS.

 1. **Tap the Todu formula:**